jparrill/Cert-nerator/README.md

 Well, now you have all the necessary to start.

-Now go to root folder, and edit the cert_details function with your preferences to generate the certs, change the value of "certs_to_make" bariable and type this:
+Now go to root folder, and edit the cert_details function with your preferences to generate the certs, change the value of "certs_to_make" variable and type this:

 ```
 bash Masive_cert_gen.sh